How To Make Muscadine Grape Wine

 After the initial fermentation, the wine is siphoned into a clean carboy in a process known as racking.
 This helps to separate the wine from the sediment that has settled at the bottom of the fermenter.
 The wine is then left to age in the carboy for several months, allowing its flavors to mellow and develop.
 Once the wine has cleared and matured, it’s time to bottle it and let it rest for a few more months before enjoying.

-See also Wine Making Recipes From Grapes
+See also Making Wine From Grapes

 My Tips for Success